iluwatar/java-design-patterns/claim-check-pattern/ReadME.md

 - processing data is huge and don't want to consume bandwidth
 - secure your data transfer
 - cloud platform - Azure Functions or AWS Lambda, Azure EventGrid or AWS Event Bridge, Azure Blob Storage or AWS S3 Bucket
-- each service must be independant.
+- each service must be independent.
 It means it will perform its operations and drop data to storage.

 ## Tutorials
 ### Setup